 Blair Hughes-Stanton (1902-1981) was most famous for his wood-engravings and later linocuts.
 But he also created a substantial body of drawings and paintings.
 This exhibition is a unique opportunity to see a representative cross-section of his unique works on paper.

 The life drawings from the twenties are on the whole expressive rather than naturalistic, often with a hint of humour.
 The watercolours of the mid-thirties fall into three groups: strange surrealist figures in bare landscapes; exuberant, calligraphic, Picasso-esque figures with horses; and finally a relaxed, natural series of nudes.
-The last two summers before the Second World War were spent in the South of France where, at the height of his powers, he produced wonderful images of figures on the beach in ink and watercolour.
+The last three summers before the Second World War were spent in the South of France where, at the height of his powers, he produced wonderful images of figures on the beach in ink and watercolour.

 Although captured, badly injured and imprisoned during the war, he continued to draw in the hospitals and prison camps.
 The focus of his drawings and paintings on his return was his local pub in Stratford St Mary.
 These latter works are detailed, unusually realistic and amusing.